 Keep in mind

-Social extensions may not show all the time on your ads.
+Social extensions may not show all the time on your ads and are only available on desktop devices (not mobile or tablet).
 Whether or not they show depends on many things, including:

 - The size of the browser window